 More Holiday Recipes

-Now that you’ve learned how to make a traditional Corned Beef and Cabbage dinner, be sure to check out these other videos where I show you How to Make an Irish Brown Soda Bread and an Irish Apple Cake.
+Now that you’ve learned how to make a traditional Corned Beef and Cabbage dinner, be sure to check out these other videos where I show you How to Make an Irish Brown Soda Bread, including a version with whole wheat, and an Irish Apple Cake.